 CPD will host a mandatory clerkship information meeting each spring for those interested in applying for clerkships; you should attend the meeting during your second year.
 Once you've attended the meeting, carefully read through the Clerkship Application Handbook provided to those who attend.
-You should generally start drafting and assembling application materials at the end of your second year and into the summer.
+You should generally start drafting and assembling application materials at during your second year and into the summer.

 How to Apply for a Clerkship

 Because of the special considerations in applying for clerkships, you may want to carefully consider the timing of your applications; bear in mind that each judge interviews and hires on his or her own timeframe.
-While federal judges generally follow the specific schedule outlined on OSCAR, state judges may start reviewing applications (or interviewing or even hiring) at any time during your second or third year of law school.
+Judges may start reviewing applications (or interviewing or even hiring) at any time during your second or third year of law school.
 There is no standard or uniform response date or hiring process.
 Your fifth choice may respond long before your first.
 You cannot collect multiple offers and choose from among them, nor can you rescind an acceptance except in the most extraordinary of circumstances.
 If you have a prioritized list of judges for whom you'd like to clerk, you may wish to send out applications in "waves."